aspirepress/AspireCloud/README.md

 ## Setup

 1. Run `make init` to initialize the project.
-2. Configure WordPress to use your local version of the CDN.
+2. Configure WordPress to use your local version of AspireCloud.
 3. You should now be online!

 ## XDebug Instructions for PHPStorm